EcoComplex/WeddellSea/README.md

 # New insights into the Weddell Sea ecosystem applying a network approach

-This work is planned to be submitted to the inter-journal Special Issue "The Weddell Sea and the ocean off Dronning Maud Land: unique oceanographic conditions shape circumpolar and global processes – a multi-disciplinary study". https://os.copernicus.org/articles/special_issue1161.html
+This work was submitted to the inter-journal Special Issue "The Weddell Sea and the ocean off Dronning Maud Land: unique oceanographic conditions shape circumpolar and global processes – a multi-disciplinary study". https://os.copernicus.org/articles/special_issue1161.html

 ## Authors